8 shopping tips to save money this holiday season

-The holiday season is a time of joy and celebration, but it can also be a time of financial stress.
-It's easy to overspend and end up with a hefty credit card bill in the New Year.
+The season of joy and celebration can also be a time of financial stress; It's easy to overspend and end up with a hefty credit card bill in the New Year.
 But with a little planning and some smart shopping strategies, you can save money and still have a wonderful holiday season.

 Canadians are worried that inflation will make it harder to buy gifts this upcoming holiday season.
-However, according to a recent survey by Deloitte Canada respondents said they plan to spend an average of $1,347 for their holiday expenses - marking an 11% decline from last year and a five-year low.
+However, according to a recent survey by Deloitte Canada respondents said they plan to spend an average of $1,478 for their holiday expenses — close to 10% more compared to last year — but most believe prices are higher this year.
 Before you hit the stores or fill your online basket, here are a few tips for making a plan, sticking to it, and coming out in the black this December.

 1. Plan ahead and set up a budget